Editorial Standards

 Penalties For Late Or Inaccurate Filing

-The penalties are tiered and indexed for inflation.
-For returns and statements required in 2025, the standard per-return penalty is 330, with lower amounts if corrected within 30 days and mid-tier amounts if corrected by August 1.
+The penalties are tiered and indexed for inflation, and they stack: a single defective 1095-C can trigger both the §6721 penalty for the IRS-filed copy and the §6722 penalty for the employee statement.
+For returns and statements required to be filed in 2026 (covering tax year 2025), the standard per-return penalty for large filers is $340, with lower amounts if corrected within 30 days and mid-tier amounts if corrected by August 1, 2026, per Rev. Proc.
+2024-40.
 Intentional disregard removes caps and raises the per-return amount.
 The Internal Revenue Bulletin lays out the 2025 schedule, and the IRM reproduces the same figures.
 Always confirm the current year before filing.

 Typical 2025 penalty framework

-• Correct within 30 days, 60 per return, with an annual cap that varies by filer size.
+- Correct within 30 days, 60 per return, with an annual cap that varies by filer size (small filers, those with three-year average gross receipts of $5,000,000 or less, get a substantially smaller cap than large filers).

 Penalty defense is simple in theory, hard in practice.
 Send accurate data, match counts, keep your reconciliation workbook, and respond quickly to any IRS notice with a clean tie out.
 If you believe a proposed assessment is wrong, respond on time and request reasonable cause relief when appropriate.